Resume Mills versus Professional Resume Service Providers: What to Watch Out For

 The key to creating a quality, customized, job-focused resume, cover letter, etc. is in the strategy; and an effective strategy requires a deep dive information gathering process by phone or in-person.

-Resume mills frequently skip this vital step, preferring instead to take short cuts, using a client’s old resume and/or an emailed questionnaire for answers which leads to a document with a lot of holes.
+Resume mills skip this vital step, preferring instead to take short cuts, using a client’s old resume and/or a very basic, emailed questionnaire. it’s not surprising that the final result is a document with a lot of holes.

 Unable to Communicate with a Live Human Being

 This one is a huge red flag.
-I had a client contacted me once after another company informed her that all communications would be by email.
+I had a potential client contact me once after the suspected resume mill in question informed her that all communications would be by email only.
 If she wanted to communicate with her assigned writer by phone, she would need to pay an additional fee!
+Crazy, right?

 No Professional Certifications

-I hesitated to list this one, because there are a few conditions.
+I hesitated to include this as a warning, because there are a few conditions.
 There are some exceptional resume writers and career coaches that have been around long before certifications were available.
 Still, writers that train and successfully pass certifications must meet and adhere to established industry standards and ethics.
 Working with a certified professional is the best way to ensure that you’re working with a trustworthy, expert.

 Unfortunately, some resume mills have figured out how to get around the certifications issue by having the “face” of the company be a certified resume writer while the subcontracted writers may not be certified themselves.